Reviewed for operational accuracy by Miki Furman, Founder and CEO, on .

 The Cost Comparison

-Nearshore FNOL agents in the Caribbean typically cost $14 to $22 per hour compared to $28 to $45 for onshore US agents doing the same work.
-For a carrier running a 15-agent FNOL team, that rate difference saves roughly $218,000 to $480,000 per year while keeping all calls in the same time zone with native English speakers.
+For a carrier running a 15-agent FNOL team, that rate difference saves roughly $312,000 per year even at the conservative ends of both bands.
+That is Call Force Global's worked example, not an industry figure: $18 nearshore against $28 onshore, 15 agents x 2,080 hours x a $10 hourly gap.
+All calls stay in US time zones with native English speakers.
 It is genuinely difficult to find a better value proposition in insurance outsourcing.
 You can explore how we structure these programs on our insurance outsourcing services page.

 Why Offshore Falls Short for FNOL